Brian Merriman: Cúirt an Mheán Oíche

+In the original spelling, the poem is called Cúirt an Ṁeaḋon Oiḋċe [ˈkuːɾˠtʲ ə ˈwɑːn̪ˠ ˈiːhɪ].
+The modernisation Cúirt an Mheon-Oíche is also encountered.

 In the opening section of the poem, the poet declares his love for walking alone in the countryside of County Clare, which he describes lyrically.
 After walking past a red fox being pursued by hunters on horseback, the poet walks to the shore of Loch Gréine and lays down to take a nap in a ditch.
 Then, a hideous giantess appears, who carries a staff to which a bailiff's warrant has been nailed.
 The giantess wakes up the poet, scolds him for sleeping in a ditch while court is in session, and drags him kicking and screaming into the presence of Aoibheal, the Queen of all the Fairies in County Clare.

 On the way to the ruined church at Moynoe, the giantess explains that the Queen is disgusted by the destruction of the clan system, the Flight of the Wild Geese, the exile or outlawry of the Clan Chiefs, and their replacement by lowborn but greedy Protestant and Anglo-Irish landlords, "who pick the bones of the Irish clean."
 Furthermore, the Queen is also horrified by how the judges invariably twist English Law to always support the new Protestant Ascendancy.
 The giantess further explains that Aoibheal is even more concerned that Ireland's men are refusing to marry and father children and that if something is not done, the Irish people will face extinction.
 Therefore, the Queen is taking the implementation of justice upon herself.
 When the giant and the Bard arrive at the ruined church, there follows a traditional court case under the Brehon law form of a two-part debate followed by the judge's ruling.

 In the first part, a young woman declares her case against the young men of Ireland for their refusal to marry.
 She complains that despite increasingly desperate flirtation at hurling matches, wakes, and pattern days, the young men insist on ignoring her in favour of late marriages to richer, older, uglier, and often extremely shrewish women.
 The young woman describes at length her use of pishogues, Satanism, and black magic, which have also failed to gain her a husband.
 The young woman then bewails the contempt with which she is treated by the married women of the village.